-Climate Change is one of our most urgent global challenges.
-Our vision is for the gas network to evolve to become net zero carbon by 2050.
-In doing so it will support emissions reductions across every sector of the Irish economy at the lowest cost possible.
+Climate change is one of our most urgent global challenges.
+Our vision is for Ireland’s €2.7bn, 14,617km national gas network to evolve to become net-zero carbon by 2050 and support emissions reductions across every sector of the Irish economy.

 Gases and gas technologies to deliver Ireland’s net zero carbon network